syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge/mail-merge-for-group.md

 {% endhighlight %}

 {% highlight UWP %}
-//SqlCeConnection supported in .NET Framework alone.
+//SqlCeConnection is supported in .NET Framework alone.
 {% endhighlight %}

 {% highlight ASP.NET CORE %}
-//SqlCeConnection supported in .NET Framework alone.
+//SqlCeConnection is supported in .NET Framework alone.
 {% endhighlight %}

 {% highlight XAMARIN %}
-//SqlCeConnection supported in .NET Framework alone.
+//SqlCeConnection is supported in .NET Framework alone.
 {% endhighlight %}

 {% endtabs %}

-The following code example provides supporting methods for the above code.
+The following code example shows GetDataTable method which is used to get data for mail merge.

 {% tabs %}